Kaliningrad: Architecture

-The pre-war city center (Altstadt and Kneiphof) consists of parks, broad avenues, a square on the site of the former Königsberg Castle, and two buildings: the House of Soviets ("Dom Sovyetov"), roughly on the site of the former castle, and the restored Königsberg Cathedral on the Kneiphof island (now "Kant island").
+The pre-war city center (Altstadt and Kneiphof) consists of parks, broad avenues, a square on the site of the former Königsberg Castle, and the restored Königsberg Cathedral on the Kneiphof island (now "Kant island").
 Immanuel Kant's grave is situated next to the cathedral.
+The never-finished House of Soviets ("Dom Sovyetov") sat roughly on the site of the former castle before its demolition in 2023-24.
 Many German-era buildings in the historic city centre have been preserved and even rebuilt, including the reconstruction of the Königsberg Synagogue.
 The new city centre is concentrated around Victory Square.
 The Cathedral of Christ the Savior, consecrated in 2005, is located on that square.

-The oldest building in Kaliningrad is the Juditten Church (built before 1288).
+The oldest building is the Juditten Church (built before 1288).
 Also worth seeing are the former Stock Exchange, the surviving churches, and the remaining city gates.
 In counter-clockwise order these gates are: the Sackheim Gate, King's Gate, Rossgarten Gate, Attack Gate (Ausfallstor, or Sally Port), Railway Gate (Eisenbahntor), Brandenburg Gate, and Friedland Gate (Friedländer Tor (Kaliningrad)).
 Apart from the Dohna Tower, which houses the Amber Museum, the Wrangel Tower also remains as a reminder of the former Königsberg city walls.
 Only the gate of the former Fort Friedrichsburg remains.

+Leonhard Euler's 1736 paper on the puzzle of the Seven Bridges of Königsberg was a seminal work in the fields of graph theory and topology.
+Only two of the structures from his era survive.
+In 2018, the Kaliningrad Stadium, located on Oktyabrsky Island, near the embankment of the Staraya Pregolya River, was opened.
+The stadium has a seating capacity of 35,000.